chanzuckerberg/shasta-docs/docs/index.md

 # Welcome to the Shasta User Guides

-This site contains user guides, tutorials and other information for users of the [Shasta](https://github.com/chanzuckerberg/shasta) assembler.
+This site contains guides, tutorials and other information for users of the [Shasta](https://github.com/chanzuckerberg/shasta) assembler.
 Shasta is a denovo assembler for Nanopore reads.

-The Shasta man pages and algorithmic overview can be found in the [Shasta documentation](https://chanzuckerberg.github.io/shasta/).
+The Shasta man pages and algorithmic overview can be found in the Shasta [documentation](https://chanzuckerberg.github.io/shasta/).

 ## Contributing

-Contributions and ideas are welcome!
-Please don't hesitate to open an issue or send a pull request.
+Contributions and ideas for tutorials, user guides or public assemblies are welcome!

-To contribute to these documents, you should head over to the [shasta-docs github repo](https://github.com/chanzuckerberg/shasta-docs).
-To contribute to Shasta (the software), head over to the [shasta repo](https://github.com/chanzuckerberg/shasta).
+- To contribute to these documents, you should head over to the [Shasta-Docs](https://github.com/chanzuckerberg/shasta-docs) repo.

+- To contribute to Shasta (the software), head over to the [Shasta](https://github.com/chanzuckerberg/shasta) repo.

 This project is governed under the Contributor Covenant code of conduct.

-## Getting help
+## Getting help with Shasta

-Don't hesitate to reach out to us on the Github issues, or join and reach out on the [CZI Science Slack site](https://join-cellxgene-users.herokuapp.com/).
+Don't hesitate to reach out to us on the [Shasta](https://github.com/chanzuckerberg/shasta/issues) repo and open an issue.

 ## Security